ehoover1/trivia_game/README.md

 # trivia_game

 The inception of this project dates back to the quarantine period of Spring 2020.
 A group of friends and I enjoyed going out and playing bar trivia on
 Monday nights before the pandemic.
-In the several months that bars and restaurants were closed to the public, we had the idea to start a trivia night over Zoom.
+In the several months that bars and restaurants were closed to the public, we had the idea to start our own trivia night over Zoom.

 We wanted a game with enough questions for us to play several times without getting repeats, and we also wanted to avoid dedicating a person to curate the questions by hand each game.
 So I began to look for an online trivia game that met these criteria.
 Much to my surprise, I found NOTHING close to what we envisioned.